 If a parent, their spouse, or family member needs long term care, the cost could easily deplete and/or extinguish the family’s hard-earned assets.
 Alternatively, seniors (or their families) can pay for long term care completely or in part through long term care insurance.

 Most long term care insurance plans let the individual choose the amount of the coverage she wants, as well as how and where she can use her benefits.
 A comprehensive plan includes benefits for all levels of care, custodial to skilled.
-Clients can receive care in a variety of settings, including the person's home, assisted living facilities, adult day care centers or hospice facilities.
+Clients can receive care in a variety of settings, including the person’s home, assisted living facilities, adult daycare centers, or hospice facilities.

-Planning in the Event Long Term Care Insurance is Unavailable or Insufficient
+Planning In The Event Long Term Care Insurance Is Unavailable Or Insufficient

 Unfortunately, many older Americans will either be medically ineligible for long term care insurance or unable to afford the premiums.
 In that event, more aggressive planning should be considered as early as possible to make sure life savings are not depleted as a result of having to pay out-of-pocket for care.
-With the help of an elder law attorney, a plan can be created that will protect much of the assets of an individual or couple that would otherwise be at risk of being depleted.
+With the help of an elder law attorney Grand Rapids Mi, a plan can be created that will protect much of the assets of an individual or couple that would otherwise be at risk of being depleted.

 All Planning Should Thoroughly Address Disability

 When a person becomes disabled; he or she is often unable to make personal and/or financial decisions.
 If the disabled person cannot make these decisions, someone must have the legal authority to do so.
-Otherwise, the family must apply to the court for appointment of a guardian over the person or property, or both.
+Otherwise, the family must apply to the court for the appointment of a guardian over the person or property, or both.
 Those who are old enough to remember the public guardianship proceedings for Groucho Marx recognize the need to avoid a guardianship proceeding if at all possible.
-Not only for the expense of legal fees in obtaining guardianship, but also for the length of time guardianship proceedings can take.
+Not only for the expense of legal fees in obtaining guardianship but also for the length of time guardianship proceedings can take.

 At a minimum, seniors (and all individuals) need broad powers of attorney that will allow agents to handle all of their property upon disability, as well as the appointment of a decision-maker for health care decisions (the name of the legal document varies by state, but all accomplish the same thing).
 Alternatively, a fully funded revocable trust can ensure that the senior’s person and property will be cared for as desired, pursuant to the highest duty under the law – that of a trustee.